As a divorce lawyer on Long Island, during the initial consultation I discuss the five major issues in every Long Island Divorce:

 Receive a Free Divorce Attorney Long Island Consultation

+To learn more about what you need to know about spousal maintenance (alimony) on Long Island and how to get help to protect yourself and your future visit this page: Spousal Maintenance / Alimony on Long Island, NY.
 If you have concerns about spousal maintenance and what the new legislation may mean to your divorce, contact an experienced Long Island divorce lawyer.
 Long Island’s Robert E. Hornberger, Esq., PC and his compassionate and experienced divorce lawyers can help.
 Call us at 631-923-1910 for a complimentary, confidential consultation or fill out the short form on this page and we’ll get right back to you

 Download our Free New York Divorce Guide